ilswh/quiz-romcom/README.md

 ### Typography

-As font I chose serif because of my preference and have somewhat of a book-feeling.
+As font I chose serif because of my preference and have the cozyness of a book.

 ## Wireframes